 Messages are the core of telematics communication — they are the raw material for any decisions and insights.
-You don’t need to make a REST API request to view messages, toolbox presents detailed message information in a chronological order and allows easy flicking (just click an arrow button ->).
-Message viewer is particularly helpful for debugging, but you can come up with countless uses depending on your tasks and issues.
+You don’t need to make a REST API request to view messages, Toolbox presents detailed message information in the chronological order and allows easy flicking through hundreds of lines (just click an arrow button ->).
+Message viewer is particularly helpful for debugging but you can come up with countless uses depending on your tasks and issues.

 For instance, you set up a tracker to send messages every 20 seconds, but suspect that fewer are coming.
 You can filter messages by ident of the target tracker and look through the timestamps to see if messages arrive as frequently as expected.

-If you want to see specific settings within a message, just click anywhere on the message line.
-You can also add custom columns to the messages table as with logs (see above).
+If you want to see all message parameters, click anywhere on the message line.
+You can also add custom columns to the messages table (see how we did it for the logs above).

 Filters simplify search

-Both logs and messages panels feature an identical filter control for quicker navigation through the records.
+Both logs and messages panes feature an identical filter control for quicker navigation through the records.
 Hover over the column title to see the parameter name to use in the filter.

 Here are the supported filtering expressions:

 - logical comparisons (>,>=,<,<=,=) with numeric values — e.g. “duration>20”:

 - finds a given substring in a string parameter value — e.g. “ident=*est*”:

 Wildcard (*) at the beginning of the substring instructs to look for inclusion anywhere in the parameter value (not only from the first position).
 The "*" at the end tells the filter to perform text value search (not numeric one).